CodingLL25/hangman-mini-game/README.md

     The user is able to see an input for entering their guess, as well as seeing their previous guesses.

-    For each incorrect guess, then hangman is built.
-For each correct guess, the letter is shown in the word.
-      - Error messages shown if incorrect guess in red, or if the letter has been guessed before.
+    For each incorrect guess, then hangman is built, and error messages shown if incorrect guess in red, or if the letter has been guessed before.
     ![An image of the hangman builing for an incorrect guess](documentation/incorrect_guess.png)
     ![An image of the error message for a letter already guessed](documentation/already_guessed.png)

-    - Correct guesses shown in green
+    For each correct guess, a message appears confirming the letter is in the word (shown in green) and the letter is revealed in the word.
     ![hangman_correct_guess](documentation/correct_guess.png)

 ## Flowchart
   The flowchart represents the logic of the program